sashkalu1777-lab/alexandralu-interview-prep/README.md

 ### Common Issues

 1. **OpenAI API Key Not Set**
-   - Ensure your `.env` file contains the correct API key
+   - Ensure your `.env` file contains the correct API key.
-   - Check that the key has sufficient credits
+   - Check that the key has sufficient credits.

 2. **ChromaDB Issues**
-   - Clear the `chroma_db/` directory if experiencing corruption
+   - Clear the `chroma_db/` directory if experiencing corruption.
-   - Ensure write permissions in the project directory
+   - Ensure write permissions in the project directory.

 3. **PDF Loading Errors**
-   - Verify PDF files are not corrupted
+   - Verify PDF files are not corrupted.
-   - Check file paths in the notebook
+   - Check file paths in the notebook.

 ### Getting Help

 If you encounter issues:
-1. Check the logs in the `logs/` directory
+1. Check the logs in the `logs/` directory.
-2. Review the error messages in the notebook output
+2. Review the error messages in the notebook output.
-3. Verify all dependencies are installed correctly
+3. Verify all dependencies are installed correctly.

 ---

 **Note**: This system is designed for interview preparation and demonstrates advanced RAG capabilities.
-It processes real documents (CV and job descriptions) to provide relevant, contextual responses for interview scenarios.